sc0ty/grip/doc/INSTALL.md

 make
 ```

-It should be possible to build it with Visual Studio or anythong that cmake supports.
+It should be possible to build it with Visual Studio or anything that cmake supports.